Elisha N. Hawk

 Prior to earning her law degree, Elisha completed a Master of Liberal Arts program at Johns Hopkins University.
 She also taught middle school English for eleven years in the Baltimore area.
 Elisha graduated from the University of Maryland Francis King Carey School of Law, with a certificate in Health Law.
 Following her law school education, she gained legal experience by litigating medical device and pharmaceutical cases.

 Elisha has been recognized for her accomplishments in the legal community by numerous outlets.
 When the multidistrict litigation related to contaminated steroids from New England Compounding Pharmacy was created, Elisha was selected to be the state chair for cases in Maryland.
 In 2014, she was honored as a “leading woman” by the Maryland Daily Record.
 She also shares her legal knowledge by authoring articles in various publications including the Maryland Association for Justice’s Trial Reporter and the Maryland Daily Record.
-In addition, Elisha was selected to the Super Lawyers list for 2020, previously having been selected to the Rising Star list for years 2013-2018.
+In addition, Elisha was selected to the Super Lawyers list for 2020 and 2021, previously having been selected to the Rising Star list for years 2013-2018.